nadiamariduena/python-intro-2024-privat/z_REDunderline_package-not-installed-in-selected-environment.md

 <br>

 Python **3.9.x:** `Python 3.9` is a stable release with a good balance of new features and stability.

-It includes performance improvements and new syntax features like the merge operator (|) for dictionaries.
+- ✅ It includes performance improvements and new syntax **features like the merge operator** `(|)` for dictionaries.
 Many libraries and frameworks support Python 3.9 well.